developmentseed/project-seed/README.md

 A basic starting point for web projects

+> **NOTE:** We've been using [styled-components](https://www.styled-components.com/) more and more in projects.
+Checkout [project-seed-styled](https://github.com/developmentseed/project-seed-styled) for a starter with styled-components.

 ## Overview

 Steps to follow as soon as you download this structure to start a project: